oddsdk/odd-app-template/README.md

 The Webnative App Template is a clone-and-go template for building a web application using Webnative, fast.
 Clone, customize, and deploy to have a running distributed app in mere minutes.

+**⚠️Warning! ⚠️️** [Webnative](https://github.com/fission-codes/webnative) is beta software.
+We recommend you not develop production applications using the Webnative App Template at this time.
+We're working on making it reliable, fast, and awesome, but we're not there yet!

 ## 🤔 What's Webnative?

 [The Webnative SDK](https://github.com/fission-codes/webnative) empowers developers to build fully distributed web applications without needing a complex back-end.
 The SDK provides: